001. INTRODUCTION: Election Officer Basics

 Do not touch voters without their permission.

 Avoid all political topics, especially anything that may be on the ballot, whether or not voters are present in the room.
+We all have personal political opinions but remember that on election day it’s your job to assist voters while remaining impartial!

-Perception is everything, so always be aware of your words and actions.
+Always be aware of your words and actions.
 You are representing Fairfax County!
 If you have any questions or are unsure of what is acceptable, contact us before or on election day.

 008. BASIC INFORMATION: Assistance & Accessibility

-REQUEST FOR ASSISTANCE: If a voter needs help in the voting booth, there is a procedure in place for that which the Chief handles.
+REQUEST FOR ASSISTANCE: If a voter needs help in the voting booth, there is a procedure in place that the Chief handles.
 The voter selects an assistant and both must sign the Request for Assistance form.
 The assistant can be a family member or friend with them.
 The assistant can also be an election officer such as you!
 Note that if the assistant is 15 or younger, no form is required.

 LANGUAGE SERVICES: If voters need help in another language, we offer multiple services.
 For example, many precincts are assigned Language Officers, who have been assessed for their language skills and can help translate (if a Language Officer assists a voter in the voting booth, they would complete a Request for Assistance form).
 There is also a phone translation service for more than 100 languages.
 All signs and documents are also translated into 4 languages: English, Spanish, Vietnamese, and Korean.